alihucayn/gen2seg/README.md

 We have also provided our inference script for SAM, to enable qualitative comparison.
 Please make sure you download the checkpoint and input the path in the script.
 You should also edit the `image_path` variable (for your input image).

 ## Training
-I wrote the directions below for Stable Diffusion finetuning, but they apply to the MAE script as well (excluding specific line numbers, of course).

 ### Data
 We use two datasets, Hypersim and Virtual Kitti 2.